system76/docs/_articles/pop-20.10-upgrade-help.md

 ```
 Next we will mount the now decrypted drive:

-**Note** Pay attention to what the cryptdata group is called.
+**NOTE:** Pay attention to what the cryptdata group is called.
 If it is named something other than ‘data-root’ then you will need to substitute the correct info into this next command.
 Make sure that -root is on the end.
 ```
 sudo mount /dev/mapper/data-root /mnt
 ```